 To further complicate the scenario, the self-signed certificates that were embedded by the manufacturers were configured with very long lifetimes.
 This means these certificates would be valid for something like 10 or 20 years.
 Plus, they were not issued by a trusted certificate authority (CA).
 So, it would be difficult to prevent their misuse by revoking them.
 It would have been better by far to purchase publicly trusted certificates from a respected CA before manufacturing and have these embedded in the units.

 It’s never too early to think about how machine identities will impact your security AND your revenue stream.
 The result of poor vigilance of these machine identities was that devices that were designed to save the carrier money, ended up causing them to lose bandwidth.
 And in today’s mobile economy, bandwidth is money.
-So, that's a real-world example of wireless carriers losing money because they are not properly implementing and protecting machine identities.
+So, that's a real-world example of wireless carriers losing money because they are not properly implementing, managing and protecting machine identities.

-How well are your machine identities protected?
+How well are you managing your machine identities?